Florida Aquarium: Exhibits

-Coral Reef Research
+Coral reef research

 Coral research and conservation is a primary area of focus for the aquarium.

 Cownose rays in a touch pool at the Apollo Beach campus.

 Over the course of 250 years, the state of Florida has seen 50% of its coral disappear, due to pollution, climate change, human contact, bleaching, and now the idiopathic disease known as Stony Coral Tissue Loss Disease (SCTLD) that is killing the U.S.'s only inshore reef tract, spanning almost the entirety of it, and affecting 22 different species of stony corals to the point of suffering complete mortality.

 To fight this loss, and attempt to save the coral – of extreme importance to the well-being of the state - the Florida Aquarium has joined a consortium led by the University of Miami, including Nova Southeastern University, coral conservation organization SECORE International, and the Phillip and Patricia Frost Museum of Science.
 The goal is to restore 125 acres of coral reef by planting 150,000 coral colonies, including five species of coral, by 2022.

 In 2020, Florida Aquarium was the first to ever successfully reproduce Ridged Cactus Coral.
 Scientists are now taking care of the reproduced coral and discovering for the first time basic information on their biology.
 In 2022 Florida Aquarium scientists successfully reproduced elkhorn coral in the care of marine biologists.